prabhasteja007/Major-Project/README.md

 5. run this command "uvicorn test:app --reload "

 #how to run frontend
-#go to frontend directory
+1. go to frontend directory
-#run "npm start"
+2.run "npm start"